GMPavanLab/dynNP/Readme.md

 # Data and analysis setup for -title here-

-All of the requiremed package will be installed with:
+All of the required package will be installed with:

 ``` bash
 python3 -m venv NPenv